1200wd/bitcoinlib/README.rst

 Python Bitcoin Library
 ======================

-Bitcoin and other crypto currency Library for Python.
+Bitcoin, Litecoin and Dash Crypto Currency Library for Python.

 Includes a fully functional wallet, with multi signature, multi currency and multiple accounts.
 You this library at a high level and create and manage wallets for the command line or at a low level